BiswarupDey009/Clique_Bait_SQL_Project/Solutions.md

 |5	|36|

-4) Your role is to derive the unique number of visits by all users for each month.
+4) Your task is to calculate the number of events for each event type.

 <details>
 <summary>Click to expand the Answer!</summary>